tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/Activities/02-Stu_Categorical_Data/README.md

 Finally, save the preprocessed file as `transactions_data_encoded.csv` for forthcoming usage.

 **Note:** This step will take between 3 up to 7 minutes depending on your computer's features.

+## Hints

+You can learn more about using the Pandas `dt` accessor [here](https://medium.com/@swethalakshmanan14/simple-ways-to-extract-features-from-date-variable-using-python-60c33e3b0501).